• Pay My Bill

 Fibroids can be found in women of any age, race, shape and size.
 However, African American women are more likely to have fibroids than any other racial group.
 These fibroids are also usually larger and cause more problematic symptoms.

 Much is left unknown about uterine fibroids when it comes to causes and risk factors, and keeping a healthy weight, balanced diet and normal blood pressure decreases your risk of developing them.
-Extensive research has pointed to the following when it comes to causes and risk factors for uterine fibroids.
+The below are common risk factors associated with Fibroids:

 • Race.
 Although race is not necessarily known to be a factor in the development of uterine fibroids, research has concluded that African American women developed them more than any other race.